vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 * I aim to follow these *conditional minimum* weekly targets: *at least one* of the following must be true:

-  * At least 7 hours in the week
+  * At least 5 hours in the week

-  * At least 7 hours 10 minutes average (21 hours 30 minutes total)
+  * At least 5 hours 10 minutes average (15 hours 30 minutes total)
     across that week and the two preceding weeks

-  * At least 7 hours 20 minutes average (36 hours 40 minutes total)
+  * At least 5 hours 20 minutes average (26 hours 40 minutes total)
     across that week and the four preceding weeks

-  * At least 7 hours 30 hours average (52 hours 30 minutes total)
+  * At least 5 hours 30 hours average (38 hours 30 minutes total)
     across that week and the six preceding weeks

-  * At least 7 hours 40 minutes average (69 hours total) across that
+  * At least 5 hours 40 minutes average (51 hours total) across that
     week and the eight preceding weeks

+  These are deliberately lower than what I expect my effective average to be, due to the existence of multi-week surges on complex projects and alert investigations that tend to happen a few times a year.
+A provision allowing for an increase in hours in a given quarter is in the next subsection.

 * ADDED 2024-11-17, UPDATED 2024-12-01: For work I do under personal projects or other activities that makes me more familiar with